 In summary, while budget models may struggle on highly irregular or cracked floors, choosing a robot vacuum for uneven floors from established brands like Narwal, Roomba, or Roborock ensures more consistent cleaning results across challenging surfaces.

-How Do Robot Vacuums Handle Uneven Floors?
+How Modern Robot Vacuums Tackle Bumps, Gaps, and Grout Lines on Uneven Floors?

 Despite the challenges, recent advancements in robot vacuum technology have allowed manufacturers to create models capable of working on uneven floors.
 Here are some of the ways robot vacuums handle these obstacles: